 Oxytenanthera abyssinica, also called African lowland bamboo or Savannah Bamboo, is native to the lower elevations and drier regions of sub-Saharan Africa.
 The species is especially common in Ethiopia and takes its appellation from that country’s historic name, Abyssinia.

 Ethiopia has more endemic bamboo than any other nation in Africa.
-Here, O. abyssinica and Yushania alpina, or African highland bamboo, cover a combined area of more than 1.5 million hectares.
+Here, O. abyssinica and Yushania alpina, or African highland bamboo, cover a combined area of nearly 1.5 million hectares.

 Lowland bamboo grows throughout the continent of Africa, from the southern edge of the Sahara all the way to South Africa.
 It grows most commonly in the savannah and the drier regions outside of the tropical forests.